descostesn/RIntroProgBio/forloop.md

 +}
 ```

 **WOW!** Super efficient isn't it?

-Now that you know how a loop works, you are going to see that using while is also very powerful.
+**Exercise 11:**
+  + R has some pre-loaded data that you can use.
+Enter 'iris' in your console.
+  + To see only the first lines, try 'head(iris)'.
+  + For each row of iris, if the value of the 'Sepal.Length' is greater than 5, store the value "greater than 5" in the empty vector 'output'.
+Else, store the value "lesser than 5".